Slovensko ALL FLOWERS ...

 13. Black Maidenhair (Adiantum capillus veneris)

-The page from 26th November 2006 translated and prepared by Daniel Rojšek, Danč.
+The page translated and set up from 26th November 2006 by by Daniel Rojšek, Danč.

 Your comments are welcome.

-In your e-mail application ... is to be changed to @.
+In your e-mail application ... is to be changed to @ and

 This web intruders do not know, yet.